Ev1dentFir3/Firebot-Beta-Program/README.md

 Step 3 - Go to https://discordapi.com/permissions.html and enter your Client ID, and select Administrator from the permissions list (first one), then click the link to invite the new bot you just created to your server.

-Step 4 - Now grab your User Token from the discord developers page and put it into your config.json file in the bot folder. (notepad or notepad++ to open the json file works fine)
+Step 4 - Now grab your User Token from the discord developers page and put it into your config.json file in the bot folder.

 Step 5 - Launch and test.
 (Windows: core-win.exe | Linux: core-linux | Mac OS: core-macos)